elabftw/elabdoc/doc/debug.rst

 PHP logs
 --------

-If you get "An error occured!" message, check the PHP logs.
+If you get "An error occurred!" message, check the PHP logs.
 All errors should be logged there.

 .. code-block:: bash